asim-qureshi/Typewriter.js/README.md

       });
 ```

 In the example above, the content is embedded in the HTML, hidden with CSS, and will be typed in via Typewriter.
-Typewriter will automatically adjust the css to show the element when typing in.
+Typewriter will automatically adjust the CSS to show the element when typing in.

-## About the cursor animation:
+## **About the cursor animation:

 <b>Important!</b>

 The cursor is simply a <span> tag at the very end of the sentences, where the content is a vertical bar, and the blinking animation is done using CSS3 animations (see the cursor.css file).
-Please ensure to include the css therin into your css file.
+Please ensure to include the CSS therein into your project.